 If you still can’t locate your husband, you may be able to apply to court for an order that your husband can be served by other means, or not served at all.
 More information can be found in the Family Law Courts booklet “Are you having trouble serving your divorce application” which you can find here.

 When you file an Application for Divorce in the court, you may have to pay a fee.
-The current fee for a divorce application is $550.00.
 In some circumstances you may be able to pay a reduced fee, for example if you have a government concession card.
 Please see the Family Court website for further information.

 You must be separated from your husband for at least 12 months.
 From the time you file your Application for Divorce, to the time the final divorce order is made is usually around 3 months.